Mateful1989/JSimpleTD/README.md

 # JSimpleTD
-A simple tower defense game in JavaScript
+A simple tower defense game in JavaScript.